hm-sAIn/sAIn/ML.md

 ##### Feedback
 We’d love your feedback on the information presented in this card and/or the framework we’re exploring here.
 Please also share any unexpected results.
 Your feedback will be forwarded to model and service owners.
-Click here (TODO) to provide feedback.
-For security or privacy related issues, please contact our head of ethics and privacy.
-(TODO: contact information)
+Click [here](https://github.com/hm-sAIn/sAIn/issues) to provide feedback.